 TORN: Theater on Racial Negativity

 TORN was launched in June 2020 by Juan Isler to address equity, diversity, and inclusion issues within the Triangle theater community.
-Each episode features a diverse panel of artists discussing how we as a community can make theater practices more inclusive and equitable.
-In 2021, Beltline to Broadway received the Raleigh Medal of Arts from the City of Raleigh its support of Black Lives Matter.
+Each episode features a diverse panel of artists discussing how we, as a community, can make theater practices more inclusive and equitable.
+In 2021, Beltline to Broadway received the Raleigh Medal of Arts from the City of Raleigh in support of Black Lives Matter.
+Watch all of the TORN episodes on the Beltline to Broadway YouTube Channel.